maartenSXM/cpphash/README.md

 as common blocks so it is possible to merge into an array element as long as it declares itself using "id: <tag>".

-After running espmerge.sh, it is advised to merge remaining repeated sections that are not named with "id: <tag>" by piping the espmerge.sh output through this pipe which sets up each section as a separate yaml document and then removes yaml comments;
+After running idmerge.sh, it is advised to merge remaining repeated sections that are not named with "id: <tag>" by piping the idmerge.sh output through this pipe which sets up each section as a separate yaml document and then removes yaml comments;
 ```